Pega Robotic Automation Credential Store

 How often does the user have to input their credentials?

 The Credential Store component can persist credentials indefinitely.
 However, developers can choose to enforce password management functions within their automations, including periodically prompting for the re-entry or clearing of stored passwords.
 For instance, a developer can create an automation that initially prompts users for credentials the first time they log on.
 For subsequent logons, the automation automatically logs in the user until it detects that a login failed.
-Once a login has failed, the automation prompts the user to re-enter his or her credentials.
+Once a login has failed, the automation prompts the user to re-enter their credentials.

 Does the software log who accessed credentials or who accessed the tool?